AWS Tools

 Arguments

---help- Optional.
-Flag.
-Display this help.--handler handler- Optional.
-Function.
+--help- Flag.
+Optional.
+Display this help.--handler handler- Function.
+Optional.
 Use this error handler instead of the default error handler.--target target- Required.
 S3 URL.
 S3 URL to upload to (with path)item- Required.
 A file or directory to upload to S3.
-All files and directories are uploaded as the same name in the top-level directory target.--profile profileName- Optional.
-String, S3 Profile to use when using S3
+All files and directories are uploaded as the same name in the top-level directory target.--profile profileName- String.
+Optional.
+S3 Profile to use when using S3

 Return codes